-If you need an address and live outside the Missoula city limits, please contact the Roads Division of Public Works to begin the application process.
+If you need an address and live outside the Missoula city limits, please contact the Public Works Department to begin the application process.

 If you live within the Missoula city limits, please contact the City of Missoula GIS Services.

 Issuing of addresses does not guarantee legal access to the subject property.
 Securing legal access is the responsibility of the property owner.

 What do I do with my new address?

 There are a few common changes with your new address, especially if the residence is an established home and not new construction.
 Once the numbers and the road sign(s) are in place, the transition should go smoothly if you follow these guidelines:

 - Submit a Change of Address Form online with the United States Postal Service (USPS) or visit your post office to obtain a paper Change of Address form.

 - The USPS will forward mail to you for 12 months.
 For six months thereafter, the USPS will return mail to sender with your new address noted.

 - If you are now on a newly named road easement, the USPS needs to build this new address/road into the USPS database.
 Verify with the USPS that this new road and address exist in the database before submitting a change of address.

 - If you are on a newly named private road, the Public Works Sign Shop will place the first sign at no charge.
 Any subsequent signs will be purchased by the residents of the road.
 Please contact Missoula County Public Works for more information.